tabasano/wavseq/tutorial_smml.md

  (scale:+5)                    ;; shift all values from preceding scale. after above scale, this will be '(scale:d, ...)'.
 ```

+shift value etc. is by a half tone.
 still incompleted to use.